-100-year weighting factor for delayed emission using the simple linear method, plotted against the Lashof and RE2020 weighting factors s 4.
-Adoption
+Figure 11 100-year weighting factor for delayed emission using the simple linear method, plotted against the Lashof and RE2020 weighting factors

 Despite the different formulations presented in ILCD and PAS2050, the weighting factors for delayed emissions are identical in both standards.
-These factors can be expressed in a single equation, as shown in the equation below.
+These factors can be expressed in a single equation, as shown in Equation (2).